AllPurposeName/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 express hello-node
 ```

-cd into the app, run the node equivalent of bundler, and then start
+cd into the app, run npm install, and then npm start
 the node server:

 ```